-The Trust has a Preventing Extremism and Radicalisation Policy in place which outlines how the Trust fulfil this duty.
+Our Trust has a Preventing Radicalisation Policy in place which outlines how our schools fulfil this duty.
 This is available on request from each Trust school.

-The Trust regularly reviews the adherence to the Prevent Duty.
+We regularly review the adherence to the Prevent Duty and ensuring that schools review the practice through a prevent risk assessment annually.
 Any actions arising from the assessment are included in our school evaluation and improvement action planning processes.
+These are reported to and overseen by the school's LGB.

 All staff, senior leaders, trustees and local governors are appropriately trained (see Appendix A Professional Development and Support Minimum Training Requirements) to enable them to ensure that all children, particularly those who may be susceptible to extremist ideology and radicalisation are effectively safeguarded.
-The Trust responds to children who are identified as being susceptible to an extremist ideology in line with the Staff Safeguarding Concerns: Recognise, Respond, Report and DSL Response sections of this policy.
+Our Trust responds to children who are identified as being susceptible to an extremist ideology in line with the Staff Safeguarding Concerns: Recognise, Respond, Report and DSL Response sections of this policy.